 Our classes are scheduled on an as needed basis, including private handspinning.
 Just call or e mail us and request the class you want, with time and day preferences.
 All classes are $35 and include all equipment and materials.
 All classes except handspinning are 2 hours long.

-Beginning, ongoing: As with our spinning class, this is a one time fee/forever service situation.
+Beginning, ongoing: This is a one time fee/forever service situation.
 Learn to knit or crochet, read a pattern, complete a hat, and prepare yourself for other projects.
-Stop in any time with any questions or problems.
+Contact me any time with any questions or problems.

 Moebius Strip Basket Knitting: Learn to knit the impossible, and create something useful and beautiful at the same time.
 Amaze people with your impossible seeming basket.